A LONG, HOT SUMMER.

 Since I first published this article, Lithgow resident Stuart Charlton has suggested that the health issues may have been caused by so many people swimming in the factory dam.
 Thanks Stuart, that does sound plausible.

 As cooler weather arrived the incidence of the infection reduced.
-However, it was estimated that damage caused by fire that summer in New South Wales cost £6,500,000, the highest in forty years.
+However, it was estimated that damage caused by fire that summer in New South Wales cost an astronomical £6,500,000..

-UPDATE – DECEMBER 24 Despite the untiring efforts of fire fighters and their support staff , many people (and our precious flora and wildlife) have been impacted.
-Our love and sympathy goes out to them.
-Here in Blackheath it has been terrifying.
+UPDATE JANUARY 2020 – Despite the untiring efforts of fire fighters and their support staff , many people (and our precious flora and wildlife) were impacted at Christmas time.
+Here in Blackheath it was terrifying.
 Our spectacular look-outs have been burnt out, and the Campbell Rhododendron Gardens have suffered severe damage.
 Because we rely so much on tourism, the economic consequences will be serious and ongoing.

-FEEL FREE TO LEAVE A COMMENT, ESPECIALLY IF YOU HAVE MEMORIES OF THAT HOT, HOT SUMMER.
+FEEL FREE TO LEAVE A COMMENT, ESPECIALLY IF YOU HAVE MEMORIES OF THAT HOT, HOT SUMMER OF 1952.